luci-project/bean/README.md

 the `tools` directory contains several helper scripts written in Bash and Python 3:

  - `dbgsym.py` tries to gather debug binaries for a given binary (according to [GDB](https://sourceware.org/gdb/onlinedocs/gdb/Separate-Debug-Files.html) including the [debuginfod](https://sourceware.org/elfutils/Debuginfod.html) service)
- - `dwarvars.py` extracts variables, datatypes, function declarations etc from debug information, employing `dwarfparse.py` (which itself uses the [pyelftools](https://github.com/eliben/pyelftools) to read the [DWARF](https://dwarfstd.org/) format.
+ - `dwarvars.py` extracts variables, datatypes, function declarations, etc. from debug information, employing `dwarfparse.py` (which itself uses the [pyelftools](https://github.com/eliben/pyelftools) to read the [DWARF](https://dwarfstd.org/) format.
  - `elfvars.py` calculates symbol hashes
  - `elfvarsd.sh` is a wrapper script to run the symbol hashing as a daemon listening on a socket/port
- - `compare.py` gives an overview about changes in multiple different versions of a binary
+ - `compare.py` gives an overview of changes in multiple different versions of a binary

 [pip](https://pypi.org/project/pip/) is used to install the requirements: